deNBI/cloud-user-docs/wiki/cloud_admin/elixir_OIDC.md

 ### Identity provider

-Then we have to create a new indentity provider https://login.elixir-czech.org/oidc/ named *elxir_oidc*
+Then we have to create a new indentity provider https://login.elixir-czech.org/oidc/ named *elixir_oidc*

 ```